This Glossary includes adaptions from “Diplomacy A-Z”, by Mark Nelson, et. al., and the “Diplomacy FAQ”, by Diplomat.

 adjudicate – the process whereby software or a human GM processes orders and determines the results of a phase.

-admin – a member of the PlayDip administration with substantial authority and software permissions to affect games, the forum, and the site.
+admin – a member of the PlayDip administration with substantial authority and software permissions to affect games, the Forum, and the site.
 See also mod.

-ALA or anti-leader alliance – an alliance of most or all the remaining powers in a game to stop the current center leader from winning the game by either forcing a draw by forming a stalemate line or pushing the leader down in center count.
+ALA or anti-leader alliance – an alliance of most or all the remaining powers in a game to stop the current center leader from winning by either forcing a draw by forming a stalemate line or pushing the leader down in center count.

 AM or Ancient Mediterranean – a Diplomacy map variant for five players.
 See also the Game Options page.